aetea/shoppies_awards/README.md

 ### 🔑 Prep
 Obtain an API key from OMDB.com
 Place it in a file called secrets.sh

     ```export OMDB_KEY="your_key"```

-Set the global variable by running in your terminal (only needed once per terminal)
+Set the environment variable by running in your terminal (only needed once per terminal)

     ```$ source secrets.sh```

 ## Setup Instructions